-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Revival Gold Inc. (formerly "Strata Minerals Inc.") as at June 30, 2017 and 2016 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Revival Gold Inc. as at June 30, 2018 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.